Skip to content

 Rating

-• Novelty: ⭐⭐⭐⭐⭐ The latent motion space world model is an entirely new concept; both the \(z_m\) extraction scheme and the Co-Fine-tuning alternating generation approach are innovative.
+• Novelty: ⭐⭐⭐⭐⭐ Latent motion space world model is a fresh concept; \(z_m\) extraction and Co-Fine-tuning are innovative.